 Wrap the dough in plastic wrap and freeze for 30 minutes.

-Roll dough flat (about 1/8” thick), use cookie cutter and bake.
+Roll dough flat (about 1/8” thick), use cookie cutter, lay on cookie sheet and bake.

 Eggless Cookie Recipes you’ll love.